fergusq/viscimja/README.md

 $ make
 ```

-Or if you don't can or want use Makefiles:
+Or if you aren't able or would rather not use Makefiles:
 ```
 $ java -classpath classes -sourcepath src src/sycpol/Sycpol.java -d classes
 ```